dstroud/dreamsequence/README.md

 - The active chord can be sent to an output for playback (MIDI, Norns engine, i2c, etc...) or it can be muted.
 - Chord patterns are references to chord degrees (I-VII) across two octaves.
 If you're not a music theory nerd, this just means that the palette of chords that Grid offers will always sound nice together and we can change the mood of the song by simply switching to a different mode which will change all the chords for us and cascade those changes to everything else using the active chord.
 - 4 chord patterns (A, B, C, D) can be saved then switched between in a quantized manner using Grid (sort of like Ableton Live's Session mode) or the Arranger.
-- New patterns and some basic song/engine randomizations can be procedurally generated by holding down the Chord view key on Grid (last column, row 7) and pressing K3.
-Or hold rows 7 and 8 then press K3 to generate Chords and Seq together.
+- New patterns and some basic song/engine randomizations can be procedurally generated by holding down the Chord view key on Grid (last column, row 7/15) and pressing K3.
+Or hold rows 7/15 and 8/16 then press K3 to generate Chords and Seq together.
 - See the [Chord](https://github.com/dstroud/dreamsequence/blob/main/README.md#chord-menu) menu documentation for more details.

 ## Seq (sequencer/arp)
 *Grid-based monophonic pattern sequencer (formerly ARP)*
 - Seq can be configured as a chord-based arpeggiator, step sequencer, or various hybrids of the two.
-- Seq currently has just 8 notes.
-This may seem limiting at first, but the idea is see how much juice we can squeeze out of the sequence by using techniques like sequence triggering, resetting, pattern transformation, note mapping, etc...
-- New patterns and some basic engine randomizations can be procedurally generated by holding down the Seq view key on Grid (last column, row 8) and pressing K3.
-Or hold rows 7 and 8 then press K3 to generate Chord and Seq patterns together.
+- New patterns and some basic engine randomizations can be procedurally generated by holding down the Seq view key on Grid (last column, row 8/16) and pressing K3.
+Or hold rows 7/15 and 8/16 then press K3 to generate Chord and Seq patterns together.
 - See the [Seq](https://github.com/dstroud/dreamsequence/blob/main/README.md#seq-menu) menu documentation for more details.